At the end of last year I developed a skin infection.

 Oregano oil (Nature’s Antibiotic)

-Carvacrol is a type of antioxidant called a phenol that may promote healing in the body, while thymol may protect against toxins and fight fungal infections.
+Carvacrol is a type of antioxidant called a phenol that can promote healing in the body, while thymol can help protect against toxins and fight fungal infections.
 Both are found in oregano (but in concentrated amounts in the oil).

 Honey’s Medicinal Properties